-The research, always more intense and rigorous of these last twenty years, allowed to put in light more simply the benefits of this black nectar which is the coffee.
+Research, increasingly intense and rigorous over the last twenty years, has made it possible to shed more simply light on the benefits of this black nectar that is coffee.

-Yes, there are many benefits to drinking coffee, from energy intake to daily well-being, including the prevention of certain cardiovascular diseases and cancers.
-However, it is important to limit its daily consumption.
+And yes, there is a multitude of benefits of consuming coffee, ranging from energy intake to daily well-being, including the prevention of certain cardiovascular diseases or certain cancers.
+However, it remains important to limit your daily consumption.

 So here are some effects of caffeine on our body: